 For health and safety reasons, parents must notify the school no later than 7:45 a.m. for grades K-12 to report that their child will be absent.
 Parents may leave a message if they call (956-7833) before 7:30 a.m. or by email at attendance@universitylaboratoryschool.org.
+When reporting an absence, please state the reason for the absence.
+The school office staff or the health team may reach out to follow up and provide protocols for return.
 Numerous absences or tardies will require an administrative conference.